loopbackio/loopback-next/docs/site/Decorators.md

 [`@operation(verb: string, path: string, spec?: OperationObject)`](http://apidocs.loopback.io/@loopback%2fdocs/openapi-v3.html#operation)

 `@operation` is a controller method decorator.
-It exposes a Controller method as a REST API operation, and is represented in OpenAPI spec as an [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#operation-object).
+It exposes a Controller method as a REST API operation and is represented in the OpenAPI spec as an [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#operation-object).
-You can specify the verb, path, parameters and response as specification of your endpoint, for example:
+You can specify the verb, path, parameters, and response as a specification of your endpoint, for example:

 ```ts
 const spec = {